bihealth/sodar-core-legacy/docs/source/major_changes.rst

 System Prerequisites
 --------------------

+SODAR Core no longer supports Python 3.7.
+Python 3.8 is currently both the minimum and default version to run SODAR Core and its dependencies.

 Third party Python package dependencies have been upgraded.
 See the ``requirements`` directory for up-to-date package versions and upgrade your